Divyant-Jayakumar/Secure-File-Transfer-System/README.md

 There are 4 commands: LIST, UPLOAD, DOWNLOAD, EXIT.
-LIST: Displays all files stored on the server, with the filename, owner, and size (in bytes)
-UPLOAD: Uploads file to server.
+LIST: Displays all files stored on the server, with the filename, owner, and size (in bytes) UPLOAD <filename> <password>: Uploads file to server with password.
 If file is already present prompts for confirmation before updating it
-DOWNLOAD: we can download any file present on the server provided we know its passowrd
+DOWNLOAD <filename> <password>: we can download any file present on the server provided we know its passowrd
-EXIT: to close connection
+EXIT: to end session

- All network functions such as send message, receive message and many more iseful functions are present in the network_functions library.
-The client and server communicate with each other by usind predefined status codes.Both the client and server print messages updating progress.
+All networking operations such as sending and receiving messages, along with many other functions are implemented in the network_functions library.
+The client and server communicate with each other by usind predefined status codes.
+Both the client and server print informative messages updating progress/status.

 How to use:

 Server:
-Download the Server file.
+Download the Server folder
-Run make "-f Makefile_server"
+Run "make -f Makefile_server"
 run the executable ./server
 Now the server is up and running, waiting for client.

+Client:
+Download the Client folder
+Run "make -f Makefile_client"
+run the executable ./client
+To connect to server we need to provide server IP or if we want to test internally enter 127.0.0.1 If new user provide username
+Enter required command, ensure to use UPLOAD and DOWNLOAD with expected format.
+An error will be shown for invalid command or invalid format
+To end session enter EXIT command